William Bateson: Founding the discipline of genetics

 Bateson became famous as the outspoken Mendelian antagonist of Walter Raphael Weldon, his former teacher, and of Karl Pearson who led the biometric school of thinking.
 The debate centred on saltationism versus gradualism (Darwin had represented gradualism, but Bateson was a saltationist).
 Later, Ronald Fisher and J.B.S.
 Haldane showed that discrete mutations were compatible with gradual evolution, helping to bring about the modern evolutionary synthesis.

 Bateson first suggested using the word "genetics" (from the Greek gennō, γεννώ; "to give birth") to describe the study of inheritance and the science of variation in a personal letter to Adam Sedgwick (1854–1913, zoologist at Cambridge, not the Adam Sedgwick (1785–1873) who had been Darwin's professor), dated 18 April 1905.
 Bateson first used the term "genetics" publicly at the Third International Conference on Plant Hybridization in London in 1906.
 Although this was three years before Wilhelm Johannsen used the word "gene" to describe the units of hereditary information, De Vries had introduced the word "pangene" for the same concept already in 1889, and etymologically the word genetics has parallels with Darwin's concept of pangenesis.
 Bateson and Edith Saunders also coined the word "allelomorph" ("other form"), which was later shortened to allele.

 Bateson co-discovered genetic linkage with Reginald Punnett and Edith Saunders, and he and Punnett founded the Journal of Genetics in 1910.
 Bateson also coined the term "epistasis" to describe the genetic interaction of two independent loci.
+His interpretations and philosophies were often at odds with Galtonian eugenics, and he was a pivotal figure in shifting the consensus away from strict hereditarianism.

 The John Innes Centre holds a Bateson Lecture in his honour at the annual John Innes Symposium.